gitter-badger/nobrainer-tree/README.md

 end
 ```

 ### Destroying

-`Mongoid::Tree` does not handle destroying of nodes by default.
+`NoBrainer::Tree` does not handle destroying of nodes by default.
 However it provides several strategies that help you to deal with children of deleted documents.
 You can simply add them as `before_destroy` callbacks.

 Available strategies are: